zacliu2023/OpenSeek/README.md

 </div>

 # Experiments & Advanced usage
-## How to Train on Multiple Machines
 - [distributed training](docs/distributed_training.md)
-## How to do data mixture experiment
 - [data mixture experiment](docs/data_mixture_exp.md)
-## How to do algorithm experiment
 - [algorithm experiment](docs/algorithm_exp.md)
-## How to do system experiment
 - [system experiment](docs/system_exp.md)

 # 📜 License Agreement